 Do we want our multilateral institutions to be effective contractors, responsive to the priorities of their richest donors?
 Or do we want them to be cooperatives of nations working together: addressing shared problems by pooling resources, risk, and knowledge, to resolve what Kofi Annan memorably dubbed “problems without passports?”

 In a new policy paper, we warn of a new “tragedy of the commons” arising from donors’ use of trust funds.
 These are vehicles used to manage funds contributed by donors for specific purposes, and administered by a multilateral (mainly the World Bank – our focus here).
 Some donors spend aid through trust funds because this enables them to show that their taxpayers’ money has been spent directly on their priorities.
 Others use trust funds as vehicles to deliver the donors’ priorities without breaking their own limits on staff numbers.
 Though many of these programmes are individually small, they soon add up.
+We find that World Bank core concessional funding could be increased by 40 percent if donors redirected their money from the trust funds they finance.
 Because donors bypass the systems of multilateral institutions, they risk hollowing out the organisations they need to solve collective problems.
 If the richest donors treat multilaterals instrumentally, as their contractors rather than clubs of nations of which they are a member, those institutions are starved of both resources and legitimacy.

 Trust funds are often regarded within donor agencies, such as DFID, as a useful mechanism to bypass lack of consensus within the multilateral, or to circumvent bureaucratic obstacles.
 But trust funds should properly be regarded as second or third best solutions—as they represent a failure to persuade others to commit multilateral resources to the programme, and an inability to shift the priorities and processes of the multilateral system.
 Rather than concede defeat by setting up a trust fund, donors should redouble their efforts to build a multilateral consensus for what they are trying to achieve.